Angela Mia De La Vega

 Angela's sculptures are installed in numerous universities, hospitals, public parks and city plazas country-wide, and are privately collected throughout Canada, Europe, Australia, Dubai, India and Japan.

 32"h x 9"w x 17"d

-From receiving her first set of watercolors from her aunt when she was four, to being obsessed with drawing floor plans of homes in her youth, art has always been part of Liana’s life.
-Liana’s love of drawing and design led her to study architecture at Texas A&M University.
+Liana received her first set of watercolors from her aunt at age four; as a youth she developed an obsession with drawing floor plans of homes.
+Art has always been part of her life, which led to the study Architecture at Texas A&M University.

-Liana discovered her passion for watercolors and has been painting for the last15 years years.
-She earned Signature Status from the Southwestern Watercolor Society.
+Liana’s passion for watercolors led to her painting for the last fifteen years, during which time she earned Signature Status from the Southwestern Watercolor Society.

-Her work is shown in galleries, local art shows and online.
-Over 50 of her paintings have been printed on greeting cards which are sold nationwide.
-Additionally, she accepts commissions for children and home portraits.
+Liana’s work is shown in galleries, local art shows, and online.
+More than 50 of her paintings have been printed on greeting cards, which are sold nationwide.

 Aqua and Gold Butterflies